-Date of Sale: Thursday, June 21, 2018 at 12: 30 P.M.
-(E.D.T).
+Date of Sale: Wednesday, June 26, 2019 at 12:00 o'clock noon (Eastern Time).
 Location of Sale: The offices of Phoenix Advisors, LLC, 53 River Street, Suite #1, Milford, Connecticut 06460.
 Telephone: (203) 878-4945.
 Issuer: Town of Woodbridge, Connecticut (the "Town").
-Issue: Dated Date: \$4,550,000 Taxable General Obligation Notes, Issue of 2018 (the "Lot B Notes").
-July 19, 2018.
-Interest Due: At maturity: July 18, 2019.
-Principal Due: At maturity: July 18, 2019.
+Issue: \$4,200,000 Taxable General Obligation Notes (the "Lot B Notes").
+Dated Date: July 18, 2019.
+Interest Due: At maturity: July 17, 2020.
+Principal Due: At maturity: July 17, 2020.
 Authorization and Purpose: The proceeds of the Lot B Notes will refinance notes originally issued for the acquisition of the former Woodbridge Country Club.
 Redemption: The Lot B Notes are NOT subject to redemption prior to maturity.
 Security and Remedies: The Lot B Notes will be general obligations of the Town of Woodbridge, Connecticut, and the Town will pledge its full faith and credit to the payment of principal and interest on the Lot B Notes when due.
-Credit Rating: The Lot B Notes have been rated "MIG1" by Moody's Investors Service.
+Credit Rating: No application for a rating on the Lot B Notes has been made to Moody's Investors Service.
 Bond Insurance: The Town does not expect to direct purchase a credit enhancement facility.
 Basis of Award: Lowest Net Interest Cost (NIC), as of the dated date.
 Tax Exemption: Interest on the Lot B Notes is included in gross income of the holders thereof for federal income tax purposes.
 See "Tax Matters" herein.
 Bank Qualification: The Lot B Notes are not bank-qualified.
-Continuing Disclosure: In accordance with the requirements of Rule 15c2-12(b)(5) promulgated by the Securities and Exchange Commission, the Town will agree to provide, or cause to be provided, annual financial information and operating data and notices of listed events with respect to the Lot B Notes pursuant to a Continuing Disclosure Agreement to be executed by the Town substantially in the form attached as Appendix C-2 to this Official Statement.
+Continuing Disclosure: In accordance with the requirements of Rule 15c2-12(b)(5) promulgated by the Securities and Exchange Commission, the Town will agree to provide, or cause to be provided notices of listed events with respect to the Lot B Notes pursuant to a Continuing Disclosure Agreement to be executed by the Town substantially in the form attached as Appendix C-2 to this Official Statement.
 Registrar, Transfer Agent, Certifying Agent and Paying Agent: U.S. Bank National Association, Goodwin Square, 225 Asylum Street, Hartford, Connecticut 06103.
 Legal Opinion: Joseph Fasi LLC, of Hartford, Connecticut will act as Bond Counsel.
 Financial Advisor: Phoenix Advisors, LLC of Milford, Connecticut will act as Financial Advisor.
-Delivery and Payment: It is expected that delivery of the Lot B Notes in book-entry-only form will be made to The Depository Trust Company on or about July 19, 2018 against payment in Federal Funds.
+Delivery and Payment: It is expected that delivery of the Lot B Notes in book-entry-only form will be made to The Depository Trust Company on or about July 18, 2019 against payment in Federal Funds.
 Issuer Official: Questions concerning the Official Statement should be directed to Mr. Anthony F. Genovese, Administrative Officer and Director of Finance, Town Hall, 11 Meetinghouse Lane, Woodbridge, Connecticut 06525.
 Telephone (203) 389-3414.